 Tourist attractions in Panama and in Costa Rica

 Both countries have more than their share of tourist attractions, with plenty of things to do and see spread all over them.
-While this is true this topic we need to explain that Costa Rica probably has more attractions but they are less diverse than in Panama.
+While this is true this topic we need to explain that Costa Rica probably has more attractions but they are less diverse than Panama.

 In Costa Rica, almost all the big attractions are national parks, nature hikes, and other outdoor activities.
 There are very few really interesting man-made tourist attractions.
-In Costa Rica, the biggest attractions are the Manuel Antonio, the Monteverde Cloud forests, Arenal Volcano and the whole Cahuita area.
+In Costa Rica, the biggest attractions are the Manuel Antonio, the Monteverde Cloud forests, Arenal Volcano, and the whole Cahuita area.

 Panama, on the other hand, also has nice national parks, beaches, and mountains, but it has a more interesting capital city with attractions that aren’t available in Costa Rica.
-Things like the Panama Canal, Casco Viejo, and old Panama… But you also have the paradisiac San Blas islands and the more backpacked hub of Bocas del Toro and the cloud forests and hikes of Boquete.
+Things like the Panama Canal, Casco Viejo, and old Panama… But you also have the paradisiac San Blas islands and the backpackers hub of Bocas del Toro and the cloud forests and hikes of Boquete.